carpionetwork/pool-p2pool-digibyte/README.md

 * Digibyte blockchain download: http://147.135.10.45/blockchains/current/DigiByte_blockchain.zip

-*** Wait for the Digibyte daemon (digibyted) to be fully synced prior to launching p2pool.
+* Wait for the Digibyte daemon (digibyted) to be fully synced prior to launching p2pool.

-For the experienced p2pool setup follow the guide below:

 P2pool installation with pypy -- Linux